LLR-ILD/EPS-HEP2021/README.md

 make
 ```

-Some targets are provided for covenience
+Some targets are provided for convenience
 (e.g. `make fit` to recreate the fit images without rebuilding the presentation).
 If needed, they can be found in `Makefile`.

 ## Building new tables

-To change the tables programatically (define different categories),
+To change the tables programmatically (define different categories),
 you need access to the pre-event root files.
 Some paths for obtaining them are are outlined in `init.sh` and can be steered
 through arguments for this script.